 INF 382C Understanding Users

 Overview of user-centered approaches to the design and deployment of information products and services, the psychology of user behavior and experience, and the methods employed to identify reliable and valid guidance from users.
-Learn to evaluate every information produce, service or environment from a UX perspective.
-Sharpen your design critiques, and learn how to understand why users think and behave as they do.
+Learn to evaluate every information product, service or environment from a UX perspective.
+Sharpen your design critiques, use theory and data to improve designs, and learn how to understand why users think and behave as they do.
 Every information graduate needs these skills.

 INF 391G Writing Studio